Saint Lucia: 18th and 19th centuries

 After the slave-based sugar industry developed, both the British and the French found the island attractive.
 During the 18th century, the island changed ownership, or was declared neutral territory, a dozen times, although the French settlements remained and the island was a de facto French colony well into the eighteenth century.

 In 1722, George I of Great Britain granted both Saint Lucia and Saint Vincent to the 2nd Duke of Montagu.
-Montague appointed Nathaniel Uring, a merchant sea captain and adventurer, as deputy-governor.
+Montagu appointed Nathaniel Uring, a merchant sea captain and adventurer, as deputy-governor.
 Uring went to the islands with a group of seven ships, and established settlement at Petit Carenage.
 Unable to get enough support from British warships, he and the new colonists were quickly run off by the French.

 During the Seven Years' War, Britain occupied Saint Lucia for a year, but handed the island back to the French in 1763, under the Treaty of Paris.
-Like the English and Dutch on other islands, in 1765, the French began to develop the land for the cultivation of sugar cane as a commodity crop on large plantations.
-The British occupied the island again in 1778.
+In 1765, the French began to develop the land for the cultivation of sugar cane as a commodity crop on large plantations.
+During the American Revolutionary War, the British captured the island in 1778, but returned it to France in 1783 under the terms of the Treaty of Paris.

-From 1782 to 1803, control of the island switched multiple times.
-In January 1791, during the French Revolution, the National Assembly sent four commissaires to St Lucia to spread the revolutionary philosophy.
+In January 1791, during the French Revolution the National Assembly sent four commissioners to Saint Lucia to counter Royalist sentiments there.
 By August 1791, slaves began to abandon their estates and Governor Jean-Joseph Sourbader de Gimat fled.
-In December 1792, Lt.
-Jean-Baptiste Raymond de Lacrosse arrived with revolutionary pamphlets, and the impoverished whites and free people of colour began to arm themselves as patriots.
-On 1 February 1793, France declared war on England and Holland, and General Nicolas Xavier de Ricard took over as Governor.
-The National Convention abolished enslavement on 4 February 1794.
-On 1 April 1794, St. Lucia was captured by a British expeditionary force led by Vice Admiral John Jervis.
-Morne Fortune was renamed Fort Charlotte.
-Soon, a combined force of French Revolutionary Army soldiers and maroons, L'Armee Française dans les Bois, began to fight back, starting the First Brigand War.
+Following the outbreak of the French Revolutionary Wars and proclamation of the French First Republic, in December 1792 Lieutenant Jean-Baptiste Raymond de Lacrosse arrived in Saint Lucia with revolutionary pamphlets and the colony's poor whites and free people of colour began to arm themselves.
+On 1 February 1793, France declared war on Britain and General Nicolas Xavier de Ricard became governor.
+The National Convention abolished slavery on 4 February 1794, and on 1 April Saint Lucia was captured by British forces under Vice-admiral John Jervis.
+However, a combined force of maroons and fugitive white French regulars who called themselves Armée Française dans les Bois began to fight back, starting the First Brigand War.